alex-1134/hiphop_memory_game/README.md

    * Family and friends tested the game / reviewed the site to make sure the author did not miss any bugs or problems and that the website is intuitive and easy to use / navigate through.

+## Manual Testing

+  In order to make sure that everything works fine on the website a series of tests was conducted:

+   * Every picture in both games was clicked on to make sure it works
+   * Every picture in both games was double-clicked on to make sure that id does not hide back
+   * As many pictures as possible were quickly clicked on to make sure that no more than two photos could be visible at the same time
+   * All hyperlinks were also checked

+   All tests were passed.

 ### Existing Bugs

   The website seems to be unresponsive for about 1 second after it is loaded.